“If you want one year of prosperity grow grain.

 And these three criteria are not mutually exclusive.
 They are interdependent variables.
 1×1 flow will enable us to better see and eliminate defects.
 Eliminating defects will get us closer to 100% value added.
 Eliminating non-value added process steps will get us closer to 1×1 flow.
 And so on…

 But most importantly, these are guidelines that can be understood, with some degree of training, by everyone.
 And that includes teams.

-This gets us back to the principle I formulated in my very first post for this blog:
+This gets us back to the principle I formulated in my very first post for this website:

 Thus the underlying principle behind TPS/Lean is the systemic creation of the shortest possible lead time for the continuous flow of materials and information in order to generate the highest quality and lowest cost.

 But how do we accomplish this underlying principle?
 The generic answer given by most Lean/TPS practitioners is “eliminate waste”!
 But this generic answer inevitably leads to the elimination of generic wastes.
 That’s not good enough.
 Remember what I pointed out at the beginning of this post: “Random improvements can, at best, give you random outcomes”.
 Thus Mr. Ohba’s warning: “Not What We Can Do”.

 No, the best method to achieving this underlying principle is to strive for perfection as defined by TSSC’s three criteria.
 This eliminates the waste that matters.
 These three criteria will inevitably lead us to “shortest lead time” and “continuous flow”, the guiding principles underlying the foundation of Lean/TPS.
 And these principles will, in turn, invariably lead us to “highest quality and lowest cost”.
 Thus Mr. Ohba’s: “What We Should Do”.